-I've been working for Market Vets for a few years now, in a part-time role.
+I've been working for Market Vets for over four years now, in a part-time role.
 I have school-age children so was happy to be offered a weekend day as one of my work days, when childcare is free for me in the form of my husband!
-Alan was also very helpful in suggesting I work an evening surgery on my other long day, but start later so I could drop the kids at school first.
+They were also very helpful in suggesting I work an evening surgery on my other long day, but start later so I could drop the kids at school first.
 The practice does try and be accommodating of family life in this way.

 I started working at Market Vets in 2012 as a veterinary care assistant and was encouraged to continue on and start my veterinary nursing training.
 I received a lot of support from everyone at the practice whilst studying, particularly from the other nurses and the vets.
 The management were very good during this period as college days were included in my working week so the training did not impact on finances which is always a plus!